16 Best Fish for 2.5 Gallon Tanks

 You may need a help from an antibacterial medicine for the treatment.

 Salt and Pepper Corydoras

 These fish are well known for their ability to clean up after themselves.
-These scavenger catfish actually grow to be about ¾ to 1 inch.
+These scavenger catfish actually grow to be about ¾ to 1 inch long.

 It’s best to keep them in groups with plant life in your bowls or tanks.
 These fish are also peaceful fish.
 They eat small fish flakes.

 They are also suitable to keep in between 77-88F.
 These fish can do better in a small bowl or tank.

 This is a good choice for your tank with the cold water.
 With these fish, you needn’t add supplemental heat as well as bright lighting.